 Charging Using Slots Cut with Dremel

-These pulleys fit perfectly in the Kegel wheel cores.
-The holes were a little tight for the screws, but I was still able to thread them through and clamp down on the other side.
-After many miles, quick accelerations and deceleration, and even some off-roading, these pulleys are still working perfectly.
-The only negative/minor observation I have had is that the abs teeth seem to be slowly wearing out due to friction with the belt.
+The pulleys I designed fit perfectly in the Kegel wheel cores (as I had intened).
+The holes were a little tight for the screws, but I was still able to thread them through and clamp down on the other into the molded plastic of the Kegel wheels (I basically used oversized bolts to thread into the plastic holes).
+After many miles of quick accelerations, deceleration, and even some off-roading, these pulleys are still working perfectly.
+The only downside is that the abs teeth seem to be slowly wearing out due to friction with the belt.
 This is negligible to me (again, still waiting for any signs of failure to show up), especially since the cost of material for both of these pulleys was about $2 total.
 I already had the steel bolts from the original kit designed to work with the ABEC core's.
 I would 3D print pulleys like these for future use, given they are a quick, cheap solution that works really well.

-After seeing the success of my wheel pulleys I wanted to give motor pulleys a shot.
-This was more of a challenge, however, because the teeth see almost 2x more revolutions than the wheel pulleys (depending on the gear ratio).
+After seeing the success of my wheel-pulleys I wanted to give motor pulleys a shot.
+This was more of a challenge, however, because the teeth see almost 2x more revolutions than the wheel pulleys (depending on the gear ratio), and less teeth were in contact with the belt at one time.
 Also, I could only mount the motor pulley to the axle of the motor, meaning the contact area with respect to the applied torque was much smaller.
 The axle has two flat spots opposite each other.
 I used this to my advantage when designing these new pulleys.
 I made the bore on the 3D printed pulleys the exact same size and shape as the shaft.
 I have worked with 3D print tolerances many times before, so I was comfortable determining what size exactly would give me the right fit.
 I was looking for press fit that wouldn't easily slip around.
-I didn't want to use a set screw because of the inherently weaker ability to hold tightly onto a screw in 3D printed plastics.
+I didn't want to use a set screw on the shaft because of the inherently weaker ability for plastic to hold tightly onto a screw.
 I came up with a design that did end up using set screws... but not in the way that one might think.
-I used the set screws to further tighten the already press fit bore of the plastic surrounding the motor shaft.
+I used the set screws to further tighten the already press-fit bore of the plastic surrounding the motor shaft.
 See the image to the right for more detail on this design.

 I have no pictures of this upgrade, but it was more of a fix to a problem that shouldn't have existed.
 Essentially, the outer motor magnet housing/assembly started coming loose from the axle it was attached to... the main shaft of the motor.
 I drilled and tapped holes into the sides of the motor and through the shaft so that I should physically connect the shaft to the outer motor assembly with a bolt instead of relying on two small set screws tightened onto the shaft.